artsy/guides/guides/GraphQL-Schema-Design.md

 * Services should only model the data they themselves are responsible for and leave it up to metaphysics to model that further.
-For example, consider a list of consignment submissions for a user, rather than modelling the submissions under an ‘authentcated user’:
+For example, consider a list of consignment submissions for a user, rather than modelling the submissions under an ‘authenticated user’:

   ```graphql
   {